Mottl was the representative for Ohio’s 23rd congressional district and was a Democrat. He served from 1975 to 1982.

 - H.R.
 6238 (97th): A bill to amend the Federal Water Pollution Control Act to increase …

-From Jan 1975 to Dec 1982, Mottl missed 330 of 4,830 roll call votes, which is 6.8%.
-This is better than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1975 to Dec 1982, Mottl missed 387 of 4,901 roll call votes, which is 7.9%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: